Mixture Quantiles Estimated by Constrained Linear Regression: Constraints, Penalties and Error Function in Optimization

 \paragraph{VaR and CVaR Constraints}

-Since we assign tiny weights to tail observations, the fitted distribution could underestimate the heaviness of tail.
-By imposing constraints on the tail behavior, we can better encode the tail risk demonstrated by the data or obtained from expert knowledge.
+Since we assign small weights to tail observations, the fitted distribution could underestimate the heaviness of tail.
+By imposing constraints on the tail behavior, we can improve the representation of the distribution in the tails.
+In some practical applications tail performance is well studied (for instance, in finance applications).
 The quantile is also called Value-at-Risk (VaR) in finance.

 CVaR is a popular risk measure in finance and engineering that accounts for the average of the tail of a distribution \citep{cvar1,cvar2}.
 The $p$-CVaR of a random variable with quantile function $Q(p)$ is defined by $\bar{Q}(p) = \frac{1}{1-p}\int_p^1 Q(p)\mathrm{d}p$.
 Equivalently, CVaR for a continuous distribution is the average outcome exceeding the $p$-quantile and thus contains more information on the tail than $p$-quantile.
 From the definition we observe that the $p$-CVaR of $G(p,\bm{\theta})$ is linear with respect to parameters $\bm{\theta}$.

 The $p$-quantile constraint is defined by

 and the $p$-CVaR constraint is defined by

 where $E, F$ are constants.
 The direction of the inequality sign indicates that we do not want to underestimate the upper tail risk, but similar we can control the lower tail as well.